-Top 10 Things to do in Myrtle Beach in December
+Top 10 Things To Do in Myrtle Beach in December

-Check out the 46-foot musical tree in Center Court at Broadway at the Beach!
-The tree features a musical light show every 30 minutes from 4 to close throughout the holiday season.
+Check out the 46-foot musical tree at Broadway at the Beach.
+Stop by and listen to the musical light show, which begins every 30 minutes from 4 p.m. to close throughout the holiday season.

 Myrtle Beach Boardwalk